Random introductory comments

 Tylan® PenG - good choice if fever, but need to give every 8 - 12 hours

 Sulmet (can give w/ systemic PenG) - oral sulfa bolus Terramycin tablets

-Many vets recommend SQ administration, but we prefer IM.Vitamin AD - Ricketts, eyes, mucous membranes; every 2 - 3 weeks
+Many vets recommend SQ administration.Vitamin AD - Ricketts, eyes, mucous membranes; every 2 - 3 weeks

 BoSe (Selenium and or VetE); Lse

 Except for gel preparation, only obtainable from vet, but extremely valuable if weakness is actually due to selenium/Vitamin E deficiency (White muscle disease)Aspirin (arthritis, swollen joints, fever, unspecific pain)